phetsims/phet-info/doc/phet-software-design-patterns.md

 ## Dispose

 Disposal is the process of freeing up memory so that it can be garbage collected.
-In JavaScript disposal can be trickier than in other languages because it isn't as explicit.
+In JavaScript, disposal can be trickier than in other languages because it isn't as explicit.
 A type needs to be disposed if it has any references to undisposed code outside of its type.
 For example you need to dispose if you add a listener to an `Emitter` that was passed into the constructor.
 You do not need to dispose if a type only effects that type and its children, because it is